CD-ROM driver help

-This page contains additional information on how to get your computer CD-ROM properly detected and working from a MS-DOS prompt and Windows 3.x.
+This page contains additional information on how to get your computer CD-ROM detected and working from an MS-DOS prompt and Windows 3.x.
 Below is a listing of the major disc drive manufacturers and their related driver files.
-If you're running Windows 95 or later get your drivers from our disc drivers section.
+If you're running Windows 95 or later get your drivers' from our disc drivers section.

 |Goldstar and LG Electronics||gscdrom.sys|

 For a CD-ROM drive to work in MS-DOS and Windows 3.x, it's required that the CD-ROM drivers be loaded in the Autoexec.bat and Config.sys.
 Below are examples of the format of how the drivers should be loaded in your autoexec.bat and config.sys.
 Below is an example of a line used to load the NEC CD-ROM drive.

 Although the above examples are not used with all computers autoexec.bat and config.sys, it shows the following.